dockstore/dockstore-documentation/docs/faq.rst

 How do I cite Dockstore?
 ------------------------

-For citing Dockstore as a paper, take a look at our `F1000 paper <https://dx.doi.org/10.12688/f1000research.10137.1>`__.
+For citing Dockstore as a paper, take a look at our `Nucleic Acids Research paper <https://doi.org/10.1093/nar/gkab346>`__ or our older `F1000 paper <https://dx.doi.org/10.12688/f1000research.10137.1>`__.

 For citing the actual code, we recommend looking at our Zenodo entry.